fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-02-nestjs-comp2.md

 <p><b><u>useFactory</u></b></p>

-<p>It allows for creating providers dynamically.
+<p>It can be used to create providers dynamically.
 The function that define the useFactory can be an <a href="https://docs.nestjs.com/fundamentals/async-providers">asynchronous function</a>.</p>

 {% highlight ruby %}
 providers: [